AlexAdrian-Hamazaki/Pseudobulk_Function_Pipeline/README.md

 ```
 mv {somedirectory/h5adfile} data/h5ad
 ```
+### Changing Global Parameters

+Global Parameters must be changed to align with your `.h5ad` files

+1) Open config.yaml
+2) Change `UserInput_CellTypeColumn`: This global paramater corresponds to the column in your `.h5ad` file's anndata.obs path that contains the cell type                                         meta-data that you will pseudobulk using.
+Eg: If you want have cell type information in a column called                                                     adata.obs['cell_type'], change this parameter to 'cell_type'.
+Input must be string.

-Once all `.h5ad` files have been moved, you are ready to run the pipeline!
+Once Global Parameters are set, you are ready to use the pipeline!

 ### Running The Pipeline